 We understand that getting a denture fitted requires a leap of faith.
 You need to know that the attending dentist has the skills and experience necessary to do a great job.
-Fortunately, Dr. Barry M. Goldstein has been practicing dentistry in Chappaqua since 1994.
+Fortunately, Dr. Steven A. Brisman has been practicing dentistry in Chappaqua for many years.

 His expertise encompases a range of dental treatments from general dentistry to prosthodontics like complete and partial dentures.
 Using leading edge equipment and a full complement of hygienic staff, our dentists are able to provide our patients with the highest standard of care.
 Always.

 Contact us today to schedule your first completely complimentary consultation.
 We can’t wait to get to know your mouth better!